kjbrum/mac-setup/README.md

-# mac-setup
+# Mac Setup

-Just stuff for setting up a Mac.
+> Just stuff for setting up a Mac.